-(1) Represents the grant date fair value of restricted stock awards granted on May 5, 2017.
-The fair values of these grants were determined in accordance with FASB ASC Topic 718 (excluding the effect of estimated forfeitures) as determined based on applying the assumptions used in the Company's financial statements.
-See Note 1 to the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2017, regarding assumptions underlying the valuation of equity awards.
-These grants vest on the first anniversary of the award date, May 5, 2018.
+(1) Represents the grant date fair value of a restricted stock award granted on May 3, 2018.
+The fair value of this grant was determined in accordance with FASB ASC Topic 718 (excluding the effect of estimated forfeitures) as determined based on applying the assumptions used in the Company's financial statements.
+See Note 1 to the audited consolidated financial statements in our Annual Report on Form 10-K/A for the year ended December 31, 2018, regarding assumptions underlying the valuation of equity awards.
+This grant vests on the first anniversary of the award date, May 3, 2019.

-In 2017, the Company paid each of its non-employee directors an annual retainer of \$40,000 for services to the Company.
+In 2018, the Company paid each of its non-employee directors an annual retainer of \$40,000 for services to the Company.
 In addition, each non-employee director received \$1,500 per board meeting attended in person or by telephone.
 Non-employee directors on committees of the board each received an additional payment of \$1,500 for each committee meeting attended on a day other than the day of a board meeting for which that director has been compensated.
 The Audit Committee Chair received an additional \$15,000 annual retainer and the chairpersons of each of the Nominating and Corporate Governance Committee and the Compensation Committee received an additional \$10,000 annual retainer.